-NHS figures in 2017 revealed that three quarters of adults are failing to eat the recommended five portions of fruit and vegetables a day.
+NHS figures show that three quarters of adults are failing to eat the recommended five portions of fruit and vegetables a day.
 And yet poor eating habits are thought to increase the likelihood of poor productivity by as much as 66%.
 According to some figures, they cost UK employers £17 billion.

 When you consider that a study by Imperial College London in 2017 suggested that adults should really be eating 10 portions of fruit and vegetables a day to keep healthy, it’s no wonder productivity across UK workplaces is suffering.

 What this means to employers striving for an effective wellbeing strategy?
 An opportunity to make a difference which are still largely untapped.